-In those still and quiet hours I would talk to her.
+In those still and quiet hours, I would talk to her.
 I would wait to feel her move and when she did, my heart felt so full of joy.
 She was my purpose for being there.
 Keeping her SAFE was my job.
-And if my job required me to lay in bed 24/7, than dang it, that’s what I was going to do!
+And if my job required me to lay in bed 24/7, then dang it, that’s what I was going to do!
 God is in control of all things.
 He writes our stories, knows our hearts and walks us through this life.
 He is in control of everything, but there was this ONE thing that I could help with and the was laying in that bed.
 Trying to keep a positive spirit and give all my worries to Him was something I could do too.

 Then my whole world changed all over again.

 Thankfully that night she didn’t come.
 It wasn’t until the afternoon of the following day things started happening again.
-This time my brother had come to visit, and while we were talking I started having these cramp like pains.
+This time my brother had come to visit, and while we were talking I started having these cramp-like pains.
 I told my nurse about it and she advised me to keep track of them and if they continued to increase I should let her know.
 (My brother did a better job of keeping track than I did lol) After 3-4 hours of this light cramping that came and went the doctors were called in again.
-They did an ultra sound and realized I was dilated to a 3 and Scarlett was now facing down, in position to start making her way out.
+They did an ultrasound and realized I was dilated to a 3 and Scarlett was now facing down, in position to start making her way out.
 I guess they were in denial or maybe they were hoping I would just stay pregnant a little longer, but they didn’t think anything was going to happen that night.
-Instead they gave me some medicine they said would put me to sleep.
+Instead, they gave me some medicine they said would put me to sleep.

 Boy were they wrong.
 Oh so very wrong.